top of page

 To be able to teach and learn with medical students, residents, and faculty who share my approach to medicine, I can think of no other place to serve.
 It is the perfect place for me: high-level evidenced-based training with strong clinical research for a complex patient population, both medically and socially.
 To work alongside caring clinicians who provide a human touch in our service to those who need us most is the highest privilege and honor.
 That is why I am here.”

 Dr. Bosire is from Michigan and completed her family medicine residency at the University of Michigan.
-She teaches our residents at our Jefferson Reaves Clinic, and also sees patients at our UHealth Plantation Family Medicine Practice.
+She teaches our residents at our Jefferson Reaves Clinic.
+She is also our current interim chair for our family medicine department.

 ASSOCIATE PROGRAM DIRECTOR